 - Non-mathematicians frequently ask me about my research, and I've spent a fair amount of time coming up with a whole hierarchy explanations of what I work on and why I think it's interesting -- which task I find quite interesting in its own right.
 In particular, I generally tweak my explanations depending on who's asking, what level of detail they're interested in, how much time they'd like it to take, etc.

 - I maintain a website that lists snippets of toy examples and analogies to help mathematicians explain advanced mathematical concepts to non-mathematicians.

-- I have plans to work with Guerilla Science to bring mathematics installations to festivals and other cultural events.
+- I have worked with Guerilla Science to bring mathematics outreach to festivals and other cultural events.

 mathematics education: Mathematics can be an extremely effective vehicle for teaching students how to think.
 But at all levels, mathematics education is in dire need of improvement.
 Part of this is that we don't seem to do a very good job of educating our educators.
 Once, in middle school, I "proved" that 1=-1 through some tricky (and incorrect) applications of square roots of complex numbers; when I showed this to my teachers, not only were they unable to point out what was wrong with my argument, but they didn't even care that I had broken the entire system!
 Of course, part of the issue here is the general public idea of what mathematics even is (see "public relations").

 - I've served as a consultant to Mind My Education, a startup working to provide materials that enable K-12 students to take charge of their own education, which emphasizes students' enthusiasm, sense of agency, and metacognition as primary goals.